donatolab/biozentrum_block_course/Day_1/binarization/README.md

 15. For the next steps follow the instructions in the jupyter lab notebook... good luck!

+16. ... we also added 2 videos from Steffen and Nathalie's [ca] data to see how we could eventually use the data to decode locations in space!

-16. Also, don't forget to fill out responses to Day 1 homework as you work through the jupyter notebook tasks: <a href="https://github.com/donatolab/biozentrum_block_course/tree/main/Day_1/Tasks_Day_1.pdf">Tasks_Day_1</a>
+17. Also, don't forget to fill out responses to Day 1 homework as you work through the jupyter notebook tasks: <a href="https://github.com/donatolab/biozentrum_block_course/tree/main/Day_1/Tasks_Day_1.pdf">Tasks_Day_1</a>